MickGyver/vscode-amiga-blitzbasic/README.md

 ## Release Notes
 ## 0.10.0
-- AmiBlitz 3.x support (through ARexx, command line support might be added later)
+- [Experimental] AmiBlitz 3.x support (through ARexx, command line support might be added later)
+- Fixed bug that broke commands in version 0.9.5
 ## 0.9.5
 - Option to launch UAE automatically.
 You need to give a full command line for launching UAE in the extension settings.
 See above for details.
 ## 0.9.1